Where your website stands now

 - Your blog does not use caching

-- You have used too Messi codes in your blog
+- You have used too messy codes in your blog

 - Images used by you are not optimized

 - Check the Flash and Java

 Check your bounce rate.
 If it is high, that means your website is not appealing.
 Use heat map and analyze the user journey by applying Google analytics.

 But the best way will be to ask the user directly via a quick survey.
 You will get the following outcomes:-